tjtsai/PianoStyleEmbedding/README.md

 The goal of this project is to predict the composer of an unseen page (image) of piano sheet music.

-You can find the paper [here](https://drive.google.com/file/d/19jHQnAE8dCCFqy0un7W4HG2yvb4_gwgx/view?usp=sharing).
+You can find the paper [here](https://drive.google.com/file/d/19jHQnAE8dCCFqy0un7W4HG2yvb4_gwgx/view?usp=sharing) and the pretrained models [here](https://drive.google.com/drive/folders/1Y-u3p8z5blISM06U7TXZaLLu52opoND_).

 ## Citation